 We can choose sustainable products and processes that allow us to live lives in harmony with nature so there will be abundant natural resources for future generations.
 We can work together as a community to preserve what is left, protect what is threatened, and restore that which is damaged.

-This is why I am running–I want to serve my community and contribute towards cleaning up our environment and protecting it from further abuses.
+This is why I ran–I want to serve my community and contribute towards cleaning up our environment and protecting it from further abuses.
 Serving on the board of the Anoka County Soil and Water Conservation District will allow me to advocate for the formation and implementation of policies to protect, preserve, and restore our soil and water.